jupyterlab/jupyterlab/docs/source/developer/apod_extension_tutorial.rst

 Rebuild your extension one last time and refresh your browser tab.
-Execute the *Random Astronomy Picture* command and validate that the panel appears with a comic in it.
+Execute the *Random Astronomy Picture* command and validate that the panel appears with a image in it.
 Refresh the browser tab again.
 You should see an Astronomy Picture panel appear immediately without running the command.
 Close the panel and refresh the browser tab.
 You should not see an Astronomy Picture tab after the refresh.